yangyan92/Pytorch_ADMM-CSNet/README.md

 ## Usage:

-1. The nonlinear layer of ADMM-CSNET in pytorch version was supported by the torchpwl package.Replace torchpwl package in your env with which we have provided in the torchpwl folder after installing.
+1. The nonlinear layer of ADMM-CSNet in pytorch version was supported by the torchpwl package.
+Replace torchpwl package in your env with which we have provided in the torchpwl folder after installing.

-2. We have provided a training mri image and mask in the data directory,please replace the dataset downlowded in the google cloud.
+2. We have provided a training mri image and mask in the data directory.
+Please replace the dataset downlowded in the google cloud.
-   The full datasets contains 100 training data,50 testing data and 50 validating data.
+   The full datasets contains 100 training data, 50 testing data and 50 validating data.
    The mask_20 directory in data represents 20% sample and so on.

-3. The net of training was implemented by end-to-end in ADMM-CSNET of pytorch version.we have provided the final model of 20%,30%,40% sample in csnet_model directory,just replace the model name in test.py.
+3. The net of training was implemented by end-to-end in ADMM-CSNet of pytorch version.
+We have provided the final model of 20%, 30%, 40% sample in csnet_model directory, just replace the model name in test.py.

 	Test:
 	```